buy-contest-form

 Over the past few years, one of the trends that we have been seeing with our advertising and marketing clients (both brands and agencies) is an increased move in some cases to participate in a contest or other type of promotion, with a third party being responsible for the majority of the marketing and administration of the promotion.

-Some examples include franchisors with franchisees conducting the majority of a promotion, major brands that partner with influencers and brands that partner with other co-sponsors or prize sponsors.
+Some examples include franchisors acting as brand sponsor contributing prizes with franchisees conducting most of the mechanics of a promotion, brands that partner with influencers and partnering with other co-sponsors or prize sponsors.

-In many cases, one party, whether it is a franchisor, major brand or a co-sponsor, is interested in being involved with a contest or promotion (e.g., contributing some prizing or intellectual property assets, such as their name or marks), but wants another party (or parties) to conduct the bulk of the marketing and administration for the promotion.
+In many cases, one party, whether it is a franchisor, brand or co-sponsor, is interested in being involved with a contest or promotion (e.g., contributing some prizing or intellectual property assets, such as their name or marks), but wants another party to conduct the bulk of the marketing and administration for the contest/promotion.

-Given, however, the potential risk of partnering in promotions with third parties (particularly, smaller companies or potentially less sophisticated individuals, such as influencers), we have been increasingly asked to help our clients with agreements to mitigate risk in the event legal issues arise.
+Given, however, the potential risk of partnering in contests/promotions with third parties (particularly, small companies, individuals or other less sophisticated partners), we have been increasingly asked to help our clients with agreements to mitigate risk in the event legal issues arise.

 Some of the types of agreements that we have helped our clients with relating to contests and promotions include co-sponsor agreements, contest indemnity agreements and influencer agreements.

-While the substance of a particular agreement will differ according to the parties and the type of promotion, many of the agreements we have developed have a number of common types of provisions.
+While the substance of a particular agreement will differ according to the parties and the type of promotion, many of the agreements we have developed have common provisions.

-These include covenants setting out the obligations of the parties (i.e., responsibilities in the promotion including marketing, administration and contribution of prizes), description of the promotion (including how it will be marketed, marketing channels and timetable), use of names, marks and other intellectual property, covenants to comply with relevant laws (e.g., Canadian anti-spam law (CASL), misleading advertising laws and rules relating to influencer marketing, particularly disclosure of material connections), indemnification provisions to shift risk in the event issues arise and often rights to review advertising and draft creative before being published or posted.
+These include covenants setting out the obligations of the parties (i.e., responsibilities in the contest/promotion, including marketing, administration of the promotion (including how it will be marketed, marketing channels and timetable), use of names, marks and other intellectual property, covenants to comply with laws relevant to the contest/promotion (e.g., Canadian federal anti-spam law (CASL), misleading advertising and rules relating to influencer marketing, particularly disclosure of material connections between the influencer and the brand), indemnification provisions to shift risk in the event issues arise and often rights for the brand to review advertising and draft creative before the contest/promotion is launched.

-Aside from helping parties shift risk where they are co-sponsors or partners in a promotion, such arrangements are also a practical way for parties to engage in a contest or other type of promotion with limited involvement (e.g., only contributing some prizing or use of their name, marks or other IP), while still realizing marketing value.
+Aside from the fact that influencer agreements can help a brand shift risk where they are a co-sponsor or partners in a contest/promotion, this kind of structure is also a practical way for a brand to engage in a contest or other type of promotion with relatively limited involvement (e.g., only contributing some prizing or use of their name, marks or other IP), while still realizing marketing value.

-A related topic is list agreements.
-While it is far less common now to buy third party e-mail lists since Canadian anti-spam law (CASL) came into force in 2014, a number of our clients collect consent on behalf of third parties (e.g., marketing partners, sponsors, etc.).
 In many cases, this is relatively straightforward under CASL if the identities of the third parties are known.
-In this regard, CASL includes rules for collecting consent on behalf of identified third parties (which require, among other things, identifying who is requesting consent on behalf of whom and prescribed identification information for the third parties).
+In this regard, CASL includes rules for collecting consent on behalf of identified third parties, which require, among other things, identifying who is requesting consent on behalf of whom and prescribed identification information for the third parties.

-Such agreements both help collecting parties comply with the specific obligations under CASL for collecting consents on behalf of unidentified third parties and may also in addition provide evidence of due diligence in the event of an investigation.
+Such list sharing agreements both help collecting parties comply with the specific obligations under CASL for collecting consents on behalf of as of yet unidentified third parties and can provide evidence of due diligence in the event of an investigation.

-In addition, companies and others sharing e-mail lists with third parties should be aware that diligence when sharing lists is also important given that potential liability under CASL is not limited to only senders of e-mails, but also under section 9 to those who “aid, induce, procure or cause to be procured the doing of any act” that violates section 6 (the unsolicited CEMs section of CASL).
+Companies and others sharing e-mail lists with third parties should also be aware that diligence when sharing lists is also important given that potential liability under CASL is not limited to only the senders of unsolicited e-mails or other electronic communications themselves, but also under section 9 of CASL to those who “aid, induce, procure or cause to be procured the doing of any act” that violates section 6 (the unsolicited CEMs section of CASL).

-If you are planning to run a contest or other promotion involving co-sponsors, prize sponsors, influencers or other marketing partners and want to mitigate potential risk through a co-sponsor/influencer agreement (or other type of agreement), contact us: Contact.
-We can also assist with list sharing arrangements and list agreements under CASL.
+If you would like to run a contest or other promotion involving co-sponsors, prize sponsors, influencers or other third-party marketing partners and want to mitigate potential risk through a co-sponsor, influencer or list-sharing agreement, contact us: Contact.

 CANADIAN CONTEST & ADVERTISING LAW SERVICES